 To encourage continuity to of the existing businesses, there is special relief for the businesses called ‘Business Property Relief (BPR)” which is either 50% or 100% depending upon the situation as shown below:

 In any case, to qualify for business property relief, business needs to be qualifying business which is quite restrictive for property investors.
 Usually, this relief is not available to property investors as described below:

 Similar as BPR, agricultural property relief is also given at the rate 50% or 100% depending upon the situation.
 100% APR is available to a farmer who owns the land and buildings and uses these assets in his own business.
 In case of tenanted land, either 50% or 100% APR is available depending upon the case.
-For further details on this, please refer to HMRC guide on this.
+For further details on this, please refer to HMRC guide on Agriculture Relief.

 As you can see, Inheritance tax is quite complicated tax, and substantial tax saving can be achieved with property tax planning well in advance of the death.
 As property tax specialists, we will provide you holistic tax advice considering the implication on inheritance tax together with other taxes such as capital gains & income tax.

 Contact us now to discuss how we can help you.